pguyot/AtomVM/doc/src/getting-started-guide.md

 ## Getting Started on the Raspberry Pi Pico platform

-AtomVM supports deployment of the VM and applications onto the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) platform.
+AtomVM supports deployment of the VM and applications onto the [Raspberry Pi Pico and Pico 2](https://www.raspberrypi.com/products/raspberry-pi-pico/) platform.
 For information about supported boards, please refer to the AtomVM [Release Notes](./release-notes.md).

-The following instructions show you how to install the AtomVM onto one of the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) boards.
+The following instructions show you how to install the AtomVM onto one of the [Raspberry Pi Pico and Pico 2](https://www.raspberrypi.com/products/raspberry-pi-pico/) boards.

-### Pico Requirements
+### Pico and Pico 2 Requirements

-Deployment of AtomVM on the Raspberry Pico platform requires the following components:
+Deployment of AtomVM on the Raspberry Pi Pico and Pico 2 platform requires the following components:

 * A computer running MacOS or Linux (Windows support is not currently supported);
-* A Raspberry Pico board with a USB/UART connector (typically part of a development board);
+* A Raspberry Pi Pico or Pico 2 board with a USB/UART connector (typically part of a development board);
-* A USB cable capable of connecting the Raspberry Pico module or board to your development machine (laptop or PC);
+* A USB cable capable of connecting the Raspberry Pi Pico module or board to your development machine (laptop or PC);
 * A serial console program, such as `minicom` or `screen`, so that you can view console output from your AtomVM application.
 * (recommended) For Erlang programs, [`rebar3`](https://rebar3.org);
 * (recommended) For Elixir programs, [`mix`](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html), which ships with the Elixir runtime;
 * (recommended) [`picotool`](https://github.com/raspberrypi/picotool), useful for resetting the device into `BOOTSEL` or `application` mode, optionally used by the `atomvm_rebar3_plugin` (if available in env $PATH) for disconnecting active `screen` sessions when attempting to flash when still connected.

-### Deploying the Pico AtomVM virtual machine
+### Deploying the Pico or Pico 2 AtomVM virtual machine

 The following methods can be used to deploy the AtomVM virtual machine to a Raspberry Pico device: